Arica's history dates back to pre-Columbian times, when the city was inhabited by the Chinchorro culture, one of the oldest cultures in South America.

 The city is known for its beaches, its hot and dry climate, and its rich pre-Columbian and colonial history.

-See more about the location of Arica
+See more about the history of Arica